 Performances For Future Music Professionals

 There are a lot of valuable takeaways students can gain by attending concerts or theatrical performances.
 Students learn musical, cultural and professional values when they attend concerts outside their normal course of study.
-Although we believe everyone should experience one, it’s especially important for students who are considering a degree in music.
+While all students can benefit from attending these performances, it is especially important to students who are considering a degree in music.

-College programs like to see students who have committed to their performance discipline by immersing themselves in opportunities.
+College programs like to see students who have demonstrated commitment to their discipline by immersing themselves in additional opportunities.
 One way to do that is to expose yourself to areas of the performing arts that you might not have experienced before.
 As a result, you might even come to like a particular genre or medium you didn’t really understand before.

 What is the best, largest venue show you have ever attended?
 Was it local?
 Consider attending a regional concert, headlining a well-known performer.
 It could prove to be an eye-opening experience witnessing someone perform on a big stage in front of thousands of people.
 You might come to find out the atmosphere is just for you.
-You might also find that a smaller, more intimate venue is how you prefer to consume a live performance.
+You might also find that a smaller, more intimate venue is more suited to you.
 You’ll never know until you experience it.

 Regardless of your musical concentration or activities in school now, you will study all areas of music in college.
 Expanding your knowledge and experiences with new music in performances will only improve your repertoire moving forward.
 Remember, you can’t say you don’t like something if you haven’t tried it!